jfo/weblog/content/post/how-zig-do.md

 /zigfuck/main.zig:2:1: note: declared here
 ```

-`main` must be declared public in order to be visible outside of its
+`main` must be declared public in order to be visible outside of its module...
-compilation unit...

 ```zig
 // main.zig